upojzsb/PortForwardingWizard/README.md

 # Port Forwarding Wizard

-A simple utility that can forward a remote port onto localhost via s jump server.
+A simple utility that can forward a remote port onto localhost via a jump server.

 # Usage

 *Only tested on forwarding ssh and Jupyter, and the OS of the localhost should be Windows*

-Before using, make sure that key authentication is corrected set both between localhost and jump server and jump server and target host.
-And the username of jump server and target host should be same.
+Before using, make sure that key authentication is set correctly between localhost and jump server and jump server and target host.
+And the username of the jump server and target host should be the same.

 For example, if you want to forward SSH service, the following commands should be run properly without input password:
 ```shell